-The 8th Child in the City conference will be held 7 – 9 November 2016 at the University College in Ghent, Belgium.
-This international event and trade show is a joint project of the Child in the City Foundation and the European Network of Child Friendly Cities (ENCFC).
-Child in the City 2016 has the full support of our host City of Ghent.
+The 8th Child in the City conference was held 7 – 9 November 2016 at the University College in Ghent, Belgium.
+This international event and trade show was a joint project of the Child in the City Foundation and the European Network of Child Friendly Cities (ENCFC).
+Child in the City 2016 had the full support of our host City of Ghent.

 The conference, which takes place every two years, is a key opportunity for children’s professionals, city planners, geographers and policy makers to share knowledge, good practice and research findings from the various disciplines that are important to the shared aim of creating child friendly cities.
 It aims to promote collaboration within the child friendly city movement and to promote liveable, sustainable designs, services and projects that support the well-being of children and promote their active engagement in the life of their communities.

 Child in the City 2016 follows previous successful conferences in Bruges, Belgium (2002), London, England (2004), Stuttgart, Germany (2006), Rotterdam, Netherlands (2008), Florence, Italy (2010), Zagreb, Croatia (2012) and Odense, Denmark (2014).
 These events have attracted delegates from more than 35 countries around the world and a truly international speaker programme and audience is once again anticipated.

 The conference began on Monday 7th November with a plenary session and finished on Wednesday 9th November in the afternoon.
 Several parallel sessions and interactive workshops were held over the event’s three days.
 As well as the usual presentations, the conference will also offer interactive workshops.

 There were visits and discussions based on the practical experience of projects in Ghent.
 Small workshops will be organised around the main conference themes, where the focus will be on interactive discussions.